HAPPY MEDIUM BETWEEN WORK AND LIFE

 One of my clients said she needed to vent.
 She's not making excuses, simply just saying it out loud.
 She's trying to find a balance between being a mom, wife, friend, working her full-time job, and growing her business.
 She's overwhelmed, but she knows she needs to keep climbing if she wants to reach her goals.
 I'd listened and I shared my unsolicited honest advice and confession.
 I'm always about keeping things real.

 The truth is, I was searching for the exact same thing she was when I started my photography business.
 Finding that balance between all the roles I play: mother, wife, friend, and entrepreneur.
 Well I never did.
-The more I was trying to make everything perfectly aligned, the more stress I got.
+The more I was trying to make everything perfectly aligned, the more stressed I got.
 So I stop searching and this is what I started to do:

 - Plan ahead - It helped me to be prepared and adjust things if it needed to be.
 For example, if I knew there was going to be an event that was going to take up my whole weekend I made sure everything for my business for the following week was all set, I wouldn't set up a client call on a Monday, and I would do any food shopping for the family before the weekend came.